Entrepreneurship through Education Project

 Malta Chamber Foundation and Quality Austria hold successful Train-the-Trainer Course

-Last week, the Malta Chamber Foundation, in collaboration with Quality Austria organised a train-the-trainer course for Quality Management Representatives.
+In February 2012, the Malta Chamber Foundation, in collaboration with Quality Austria organised a train-the-trainer course for Quality Management Representatives.
 This course was organised following the signing of a collaboration agreement in November last year, aiming to provide educational courses in various areas.

 The course was delivered by Ing.
 Joseph Garscha, a Quality Austria certified tutor and author of the well-known publications: